 I stayed overnight in Arusha.
 My guide visited me that afternoon to talk about the hike and check that I had all the right gear.
 He briefed me on what to expect during the hike, what to watch out for, etc. I had a good feeling about the whole organization of the hike at that point.
 I had booked a private hike, so I would be the only tourist in the group.
 With me would be my guide, a cook, and 7 porters for the tents, food, and personal gear.

 The next morning Team Kilimanjaro picked me up at the hotel and we drove to the trail head.
 The park administration has strict rules about what the porters can carry.
 Each porter is limited to 25 kg (55 lb).
 At the park entrance station, all our gear was distributed among the porters and weighed, to make sure that each porter did not carry more than the weight limit.
-The pack of each porter was weighed each day at the next camp when we arrived.
+The pack of each porter was weighed each day at the next two camps when we arrived.

 The first day's hike was from the Lemosho Gate at 2,424 m (7,953 ft) altitude to the Forest Camp at 2,821 m (9,255 ft) altitude for a distance of 5.4 km (3.4 miles).
 It took me only about 1 hour 35 minutes.
 Normally, this takes tourists about 3 hours.
 My guide was surprised about the pace that I kept.
 He said I was going at a "porter pace" instead of a "tourist pace".
 I kept this up throughout the whole tour, I always took much less time than regular guests.